-- 1. There shall be in the University - (a) such Boards, Syndicates and Committees as may by any other provision of the Statutes be required to be maintained; - (b) any other Boards, Syndicates, or Committees established by Ordinance.9 - 2.
-Any Board or Syndicate constituted by Statute or Ordinance or by Grace of the Regent House shall have the right of reporting to the University.
+- 1. There shall be in the University - (a) such Boards, Syndicates and Committees as may by any other provision of the Statutes be required to be maintained; - (b) any other Boards, Syndicates, or Committees established by Ordinance. - 2.
+Any Board or Syndicate constituted by Statute or Ordinance or by Grace of the Regent House shall have the right of reporting to the University. - 3.
+No person shall be appointed or reappointed a member of any Board, or of any body of Electors or Managers even though it be not expressly called a Board, or of any Syndicate other than an occasional Syndicate, who at the commencement of his or her period of service or further period of service, as the case may be, would have attained the age of seventy years.